The perfect 3 days Lisbon itinerary

 Stop 6: Praça Luís de Camões

 Walking further downhill along Rua da Misercordía, you will eventually end up in a hip and buzzy square known as Praça Luís de Camões.
-Here you can admire the gorgeous Chiado architecture, watch the trams whiz by or head over the Manteigaria, that sells my favourite version of the famous Pastel de Nata (egg custard tartlets) which you have to try when visiting Lisbon!
+Here you can admire the gorgeous Chiado architecture, watch the trams whiz by or head over the Manteigaria, that sells my favourite version of the famous Pastel de Nata (egg custard tartlets), one of the must-try Portuguese food items to try when visiting Lisbon!

 Stop 7: Santa Justa Elevator